-There are 3 cablecars with stations within easy reach of the town center and which take one up to plateau areas overlooking Bolzano.
+There are 3 cablecars with stations within easy reach of the town centre and which take one up to plateau areas overlooking Bolzano.

-46 Colle - Kohlern cablecar: South Tyrol had an important pioneering role in the development of cablecars in the early 20th century, the Colle cablecar (1908) being the first passenger cablecar in the world, and it covering an altitude difference of 840 m.
+44 Colle - Kohlern cablecar: South Tyrol had an important pioneering role in the development of cablecars in the early 20th century, the Colle cablecar (1908) being the first passenger cablecar in the world, and it covering an altitude difference of 840 m.
 It was built thanks to the flair of J. Staffler from Bolzano, he identifying a great opportunity for tourism development.
 At the uphill station one of the original 6 seater cabins can still be seen today.
-Journey time is 6 minutes and up at Colle there are wonderful walks at all levels of difficulty. info@kohlererbahn.it; www.kohlerbahn.it; dogs allowed with muzzle.
+Journey time is 6 minutes and up at Colle there are wonderful walks at all levels of difficulty.

-47 Renon - Ritten cablecar: Timetable: weekdays from 6.30 am, public holidays 7.10 am-7 pm every 4 minutes; from 7 pm to 9.48 pm every 6 minutes; last rides at 10.15 and 10.45 pm; info@renon.com; dogs allowed with muzzle.
-The new Renon cablecar is located just along from the railway station and there are cabins which leave every 4 minutes with the famous small train which goes across as far as Collalbo, passing meadows and old farmsteads on the way.
+Renon - Ritten cablecar: the new Renon cablecar is located just along from the railway station and there are cabins which leave every 4 minutes and arrive at Soprabolzano, up on the Renon plateau at a height of 1221 metres, just 12 minutes later.
+It is possible to cross parts of the plateau with the famous small train which goes across as far as Collalbo, passing meadows and old farmsteads on the way.
 There are splendid views of the Dolomites, they particularly beautiful near sunset when they take on shades of crimson, just as depicted in the legends of King Laurin.
-At Longomoso it is possible to admire the great natural monument of the Earth Pyramids, they the highest of their type in Europe and dating back
+At Longomoso it is possible to admire the great natural monument of the Earth Pyramids, they the highest of their type in Europe and dating back 25,000 years.